Corysia/Unity-Oculus-Example/README.md

 Too long to read, you say?
 Too much to type?
 Just show you the project and binary?
 You're not going to get very far in GameDev.
 But...you can get the latest build under the [Releases](https://github.com/Corysia/Unity-Oculus-Example/releases) tab.

 Having trouble cloning my project and getting it running?
 Skip to the bottom and I'll tell you the steps.

+## Requirements
+* Unity 2019.1.14f1 - This will probably work with other versions, but this is the version I am working with.
+* Oculus Integration 1.38 - **DO NOT USE THE VERSION FROM THE UNITY ASSET STORE!**  Download from https://developer.oculus.com/downloads/package/unity-integration-archive/ At the top of the page, where the version number is, you'll find a drop-down arrow.
+Use that to select the version.

 ## Project Setup
 Initially, this was intended to be an example for the Oculus Quest, but except for some specific Android options, the instructions are identical for the Rift and Rift S.